 Acquiring a private pilot license is not only learning how to fly and controlling an airplane.

-In order to become a safe pilot, you need to have the required knowledge from pilot lessons.
+To become a safe pilot, you need to have the required knowledge from pilot lessons.

-It is not only that the FAA requires the pilots to pass a knowledge test before issuing a pilot’s license.
+Keep in mind, FAA requires the pilots to pass a knowledge test before issuing a pilot’s license.

 Any countries’ civil aviation body will require a student pilot to pass a knowledge test before giving them their desired pilot license.

 A smart pilot never stops learning.

 Private pilot ground school syllabus.

 Introduction to aviation is crucial.
 Flying an airplane comes with a lot of accountability.

 Even a small error by the pilot in flight can be fatal.

 Therefore all the student pilots are taught basics from several subjects to build themselves as incompetent pilots.